-Can I nominate more than one nominee?
+Can I nominate more than one individual?

 I was approached by a colleague who asked me to be their nominator—is this allowed?

 Yes.
-Starting in 2020, individuals are encouraged to reach out to current Academy Fellows to request nomination.
+Starting in 2020, individuals are encouraged to reach out to current Academy fellows to request nomination.

 Can I submit a nomination if I am an ASM member but not an Academy Fellow?

-No, Academy Fellowship in good standing is required to nominate.
+No, Academy fellowship in good standing is required to nominate.